Why Trade Your Thrift Savings

 about 1942 through 1962 (21 years), when the DJIA had a rate of return of about 9.0%, and another from 1983 to March

 2000 (about 18 years), having a 13.7% rate of return.
-Yes, those were super times to ride the mutual fund wave or buy-and-hold
+Yes, those were super times to ride the mutual fund wave or the buy-and-hold strategy.

-we come into the picture.

-We invite you to review Our Returns using our
+We invite you to review Our Returns and Join our valuable service.